mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 stored; it must be used immediately by the integrated psions.
 Any unused energy naturally dissipates.

-Ordinarily, all non-psions are subject to the K-Web’s draw but insulators, in the form of bracelets or headbands, can be made
+Ordinarily, all non-psions are subject to the K-Web's draw but insulators, in the form of bracelets or headbands, can be made

 available which prevent latent Psionic Strength from being taken